Greatest head-to-heads in jumps racing

-Ahead of a possible giant clash between Shishkin and Energumene on Saturday, Ben Linfoot recalls some of the greatest ever head-to-heads in the sport.
+Shishkin and Energumene lit up Ascot in the Clarence House Chase to join the list of classic head-to-head showdowns.
+Ben Linfoot recalls some of the greatest ever in horse racing history before reflecting on Shishkin's triumph.

-The tantalising prospect of Shishkin v Energumene is evoking memories of the best head-to-heads that jumps racing has had to offer and it’s a clash that bears a striking resemblance to the historic mid-1960s smash up between Arkle and Mill House.
+The epic battle between Shishkin and Energumene at Ascot over the weekend evokes memories of the best head-to-heads that jumps racing has had to offer and it’s a rivalry that bears a resemblance to the historic mid-1960s smash up between Arkle and Mill House.

 Two virtually unbeaten chasers, one trained in Ireland, one trained in England.
 All of those ingredients are there again with the one exception being the 1964 Gold Cup was a rematch as Arkle and Mill House had already met.